 What Is Diamond Fluorescence?

-Fluorescence is the giving out of light by a substance that has absorbed light or other electromagnetic radiation.
+Fluorescence is that certain “glow,” in which the object (in this case a diamond) has absorbed light or other electromagnetic radiation.
 This emission is a form of luminescence.
 In diamonds, it refers to the stone’s tendency to emit a soft colored glow when put under blacklight or UV (ultraviolet) light.

 About 30% of diamonds glow to some degree.
 When displayed under UV light, diamonds fluoresce various shades.
 The glow is blue 99% of the time.
 However, in rare instances, diamonds glow white, yellow, green, or even red.